qtepics/qtepics.github.io/environment_variables.md

 This specifies a space separated list of Channel Access archive servers.
 In turn each server is specified by a slash ('/') separated host name, port number and cgi program.
 Example:

     "cr01arc01:80/cgi-bin/ArchiveDataServer.cgi cr01arc02:80/cgi-bin/ArchiveDataServer.cgi"

-For the Archiver appliance, for format is hostname/path.
+For the Archiver appliance, for format is hostname[:port]/path.
+The default port number is 80.
 Example:

-    "cr01arc04/mgmt/bpl/"
+    "cr01arc04:80/mgmt/bpl/ sr02ir01arc01/mgmt/bpl/"

 ### QE_ARCHIVE_PATTERN (Optional)

-A pattern match applied when extracting PV list from the archives.
+A pattern match applied when extracting PV list from the Channel Access archives.
-This can be used to restrict, and hence speed up, the amount of PV meta ArchiveDataServerretrieved from the archiver.
+This can be used to restrict, and hence speed up, the amount of PV meta ArchiveDataServer retrieved from the archiver.

 ### QE_STRIPCHART_PREDEFINED_PVS (Optional)